-Beth Eagles (Nadina Resource District), Garry Merkel, Dave Gill (Westbank First Nation CF) Key takeaways were that momentum for landscape level planning must be driven from the land.
-We must meet the people, the constituents, those who the plan is for - as we work to understand values, principles and priorities.
+Next, we were treated to a fascinating panel discussion on landscape level planning with moderator Garnet Mierau, Garry Merkel, Beth Eagles, Dave Gill and Erik Leslie.
+The community forest managers shared how they have been working under landscape plans for over 10 years, plans generated through deep engagement with the community with a long term lens.
+Momentum for landscape level planning must be driven from the land.
+And we must meet the people, the constituents, those who the plan is for - as we work to understand values, principles and priorities.
 This path ahead may come with its challenges, but will result in a more sustainable and resilient land, forest and future.
-Garry Merkel challenged the group to consider how timber supply needs to be driven by land and forest management decisions, and not vice versa.
+Garry Merkel challenged the group to consider how timber supply is best driven by land and forest management decisions, and not vice versa.

-Erik Leslie (Harrop-Procter CF) Afterwards, Jeremy Shelford, a forester and lawyer with one of our sponsors - Ratcliff & Co., shared his expertise on the legal work that community forests may be faced with during their operations.
+Afterwards, Jeremy Shelford, a forester and lawyer with one of our sponsors - Ratcliff & Co., shared his expertise on the legal work that community forests may be faced with during their operations.
 We learned that legal aid is available to community forests for a range of topics including log sales agreements, board governance and regulatory work.

-Thank you to our Keynote Speaker, Jason Fisher, who explained the fundamentals of forest carbon offsets.
+Thank you to our Keynote Speaker, Jason Fisher, who brought us up to speed on forest carbon offsets.